tobylunt/tobylunt.github.io/_posts/2019-01-01-fore-planking.md

 wood as far back as necessary.
 The scarf itself is a 12:1 angle, cut with a router jig built to meet this specification.
-You ease off the plank fasteners far enough back to spring the plank end, fit the router over the end, clamp it down with a wooden wedge inside to keep the target plank firmly against the jig, and go to town with your router.
+You ease off the plank fasteners far enough back to spring the plank end, fit the router jig over the end, clamp it down with a wooden wedge inside to keep the target plank firmly against the jig, and go to town with your router.